19 Credit Score Myths That Won't Go Away

 You Need to Check the Score Only If You’re Applying for a Loan

-Every consumer should check their credit scores and credit reports periodically throughout the year – one time at a minimum – to verify their credit health.
+Every consumer should check their credit scores and credit reports periodically throughout the year—one time at a minimum—to verify their credit health and to catch any instances of fraud or identity theft.
 Monitoring your credit score regularly at least lets you confirm that you’re managing your credit well.